The Calvary Christian School Handbook

 ILLNESS, INJURY, AND MEDICATION

-The South Carolina Code of Laws, 1976 and Regulation 61-8, states that no child shall be admitted to any public, private, or parochial school, grades kindergarten twelve (K-12), or any child development program under the control of the Department of Education without first presenting a valid South Carolina Certificate of Immunization.
+The South Carolina Code of Laws, 1976 and Regulation 61-8, states that no child shall be admitted to any public, private, or parochial school, grades kindergarten through twelve (K-12), or any child development program under the control of the Department of Education without first presenting a valid South Carolina Certificate of Immunization.
 To be valid, the South Carolina Certificate of Immunization must be signed by an individual licensed to practice medicine, surgery, or osteopathy or his/her authorized representative (Health Department or family doctor).
 For the welfare of your child and others in the school, all children who are sick must be kept at home.

 If a student is injured, the school will try immediately to reach the parent or guardian.
 In the meantime, the school will take the necessary steps that seem reasonable to care for the injury.
 In the case of an injury that requires medical treatment, the school will provide a supplemental student accident insurance form at the request of the parent.